chineseteaching/chineseteaching.github.io/pages/registration.md

 <a href="/assets/docs/registration-form.docx">Click here to download the registration form</a>

-If you would like to exhibit your books or other Chinese language learning products, the rate is USD $450. <a href="/assets/docs/exhibition-form.docx">Click here to download the exhibition form</a>
+If you would like to exhibit your books or other Chinese language learning products, <a href="/assets/docs/exhibition-form.docx">click here to download the exhibition form</a>